Irongist API Documentation

 | date | Encrypted string | Y-m-d format | "2024-12-25" |

-| Encrypted string | Lowercase, trimmed | "User@Example.com" → "user@example.com" |
+| Encrypted string | Lowercase, trimmed, format validation | "User@Example.com" → "user@example.com" |

-Every table has these automatic system fields:
+Every table has these automatic system fields — you don't need to define them:

 - id – Auto‑incrementing primary key (number)

 Insert a new record into the table.
+All custom fields defined in your table schema must be provided.

 Request Example

-POST /api/abc123/insert
+POST /api/{keyId}/insert

 X-API-KEY: your_api_key